gramineproject/gramine/Documentation/sgx-intro.rst

       As a particular example, the attester is the Gramine SGX enclave.
-It generates the attestation evidence (SGX quote plus additional attestation claims) and sends it either directly to the verifier or to the relying party, which then will forward it to the verifier (see :term:`IAS` for more details).
+It generates the attestation evidence (SGX quote plus additional attestation claims) and sends it either directly to the verifier or to the relying party, which then will forward it to the verifier.

    Attestation claim